encounterplus/module-packer/README.md

     ├── .ignoregroup     # An empty file that instructs the Module Packer not to turn this into a Group ├── Image1.png       # An image used in multiple pages.
     └── Image2.jpg       # An image used in multiple pages.
+└── Maps                 # The folder for maps
-├── Module.yaml          # Optional - can define attributes of the module (e.g., Title, Author, Slug, etc.)
+    ├── .ignoregroup     # An empty file that instructs the Module Packer not to turn this into a Group └── Map1.zip         # The map zip file exported from EncounterPlus ├── Module.yaml          # Optional - can define attributes of the module (e.g., Title, Author, Slug, etc.)
 └── My Module.md         # A page at the root level of the module.
 ```